annnmmol/annnmmol/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kapoor.anmol1706@gmail.com](mailto:kapoor.anmol1706@gmail.com)
-* ⚡  I have a dog named goofy
+* ⚡  i am a football trainer

 ### Skills